dherrera-code/Weather-Forecast-App/README.md

         Add Modal into input validation!
 (Implemented!)
         Adjust font size and add font families.

+    Implement a function to execute on Home page when load and use if statement to determine if program received input from another page else, use geo location.

 // Implement a way to display favorite cities within favorites page!
 (DONE)
 // Afterwards, implement modal for the alert() error!